JoeShep/NSS-CollegeTrax/README.md

 ------------------
 Planned usage is as follows:

-To add a new task:
+To add a new school to the database:

     > ct add new school